OpenTermsArchive/contrib-versions/Duckduckgo/Privacy Policy.md

-*   More
-    *   About
-    *   Settings
-    *   Goodies
-    *   Help
-    *   PRIVACY
-    *   Policy
-    *   DontTrack
-    *   DontBubble
-    *   COMMUNITY
-    *   Develop
-    *   Translate
-    *   Support Us

-Privacy Check out our illustrated search privacy guides at donttrack.us and dontbubble.us. **DuckDuckGo does not collect or share personal information.** That is our privacy policy in a nutshell.
+Check out our illustrated search privacy guides at donttrack.us and dontbubble.us. **DuckDuckGo does not collect or share personal information.** That is our privacy policy in a nutshell.
 The rest of this page tries to explain why you should care.

 *   Why You Should Care - Search Leakage
 *   Why You Should Care - Search History